fastlane/fastlane/README.md

 - [`sigh`](https://github.com/KrauseFx/sigh): Because you would rather spend your time building stuff than fighting provisioning

 # Need help?
 - If there is a technical problem with `produce`, submit an issue.
-Run `produce --trace` to get the stacktrace.
 - I'm available for contract work - drop me an email: produce@krausefx.com

 # License